OnePabs/OnePabs/README.md

 - 👋 Hi, I’m @OnePabs and my name is Juan Pablo Contreras
-- 👀 I’m interested in Distributed systems, clouds, AI, Performance engineering, Software validation, Web development, Optimization, and many other areas of Software Engineering!
+- 👀 I’m interested in mathematics and theoretical computer science
-- 🌱 I’m currently learning Distributed Systems at Carleton University (Masters) with a focus on cloud technologies
+- 🌱 I’m currently a graduate student at Texas A&M
 - 💞️ I’m looking to collaborate on a variety of projects
-- 📫

 <!---
 OnePabs/OnePabs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.